Precautions to Minimize Exposure to Patients/Clinic

 We are currently remaining open on a limited schedule to treat patients with essential health care needs.

-We are taking extra precautions to help minimize the spread of the novel coronavirus.
+We are taking extra precautions and complying 100% with recommendations provided by the CDC to help minimize the spread of the novel coronavirus.

 Our goal is 100% ability to provide a safe environment in our clinic and that means:

-- Providing you the ability to wash your hands with soap and water before and after your session, use of paper towel to dry and access to sanitizer.
+- Every patient entering the suite will be required to wash their hands with soap and water before and after their session, use of paper towel to dry and access to sanitizer.

 - Providing an environment in which you can keep your distance 6 feet from others.

 - Continuing our own practice of washing hands before and after we treat and using disinfectant to wipe down any equipment or treatment areas.
-Front office is wiped down regularly throughout the day.
+Front office is wiped down in between all visitors throughout the day.

 - Staggering our schedules in order to decrease the number of people in the clinic.

-If you have any questions or concerns regarding your account, please feel free to reach out to Emily via email, and she will get back to you.
+If you have any questions or concerns, please feel free to reach out to Ashleigh either via email or phone.